 Gap Trading Strategy 2: Trading the gap as a support and resistance level

 In the previous strategy, the price reverses from the support/resistance level.
-In trading the breakout gap strategy, however, it breaks out of the support/resistance level.
+In trading the breakout of a gap strategy, however, it breaks out of the support/resistance level.
 These two trading strategies are the possible scenarios that could occur when the price fills up the gap and uses the same gap as a support and resistance level.

-Gap Trading Strategy 4: Trading the Gap and Go
+Gap Trading Strategy 4: Trading the gap and go

 There are many ways to trade the Gap and Go strategy, and most of them involve combining the strategy with another forex technical trading tool.
 You could use a volume indicator, such as the FXSSI Better volume indicator, to determine the amount of momentum behind the gap.